Blog

 Participation Fee ¥2,500+

-An old-established jazz club in Ochanomizu.
-Over half a century of history with countless jazz musicians having graced its stage.
-Sessions welcome beginners.
-Located in the Ochanomizu instrument district, you can drop by after shopping for instruments.
+A long-established jazz club in Ochanomizu.
+With over half a century of history, countless jazz musicians have graced its stage.
+Beginners can participate on session days.
+Since it's in Ochanomizu, the instrument district, you can drop by after buying an instrument.

 5. Mandala (Kichijoji)